What Are Thai Boat Noodles?

 Instructions

-- Prepare the Broth: In a large pot, bring water to a boil.
+- Prepare the Broth: 1.
+Place bones in a large pot with enough water to cover and blanch for about 5 minutes, then drain and rinse bones to clean them.
+2. In a large pot, bring water to a boil.
 Add pork bones, cinnamon sticks, star anise, coriander seeds, galangal, cilantro roots or stems, onion, garlic, white pepper, and pandan leaf (if using).
-Reduce heat and simmer for 3-4 hours.
-Add soy sauce, Golden Mountain Sauce, white vinegar, black soy sauce, fish sauce, and sugar, and season with salt.
+Reduce heat and simmer for 2 hours.( Be sure to remove scum or impurities that floats to top) Strain broth into a clean pot after final cooking time.
+Add Asian meatballs, soy sauce, black or dark soy sauce, fish sauce, and sugar, and season with salt if needed.

-- Marinate the Pork: Combine thinly sliced pork shoulder with soy sauce and sugar in a bowl, ensuring each slice is coated evenly.
+- Marinate the Pork: Combine thinly sliced pork shoulder or beef with soy sauce and sugar in a bowl, ensuring each slice is coated evenly.
 Allow the pork to marinate for 30 minutes, allowing the flavors to penetrate and tenderize the meat effectively.
 This step enhances the savory depth and sweetness of the pork, contributing to the overall richness of the dish.

 - Serve: Ladle the fragrant hot broth over each bowl, fully immersing the noodles and ingredients.
 Serve alongside optional condiments such as chili vinegar, fresh Thai basil leaves, crispy fried garlic, crunchy pork rind, and aromatic roasted chili flakes on the side.
 These condiments enhance the dish's flavors and textures, allowing each diner to customize their bowl according to personal taste preferences.